Featured Brands

 Our Gear Advisors are Ready to Help.

-At Jenson USA, we want to extend a huge congratulations to Tyler McCaul on his incredible 3rd place finish at the 2024 Red Bull Rampage.
+At Jenson USA, we want to extend a huge congratulations to Jenson Athlete, Tyler McCaul, on his incredible 3rd place finish at the 2024 Red Bull Rampage.
 As a proud supporter of Tyler, we have seen the incredible hard work and determination that lead to his first podium finish at mountain biking’s biggest event.

 The story of Tyler McCaul’s podium finish at Red Bull Rampage surprisingly starts in the coastal town of Aptos, California, far away from the giant cliffs of southern Utah.
 Aptos, Tyler’s hometown, is a small village in the greater Santa Cruz area that was once home to the now demolished Post Office Jumps.
 The Post Office jumps gained international attention during the late 2000’s because of the staggering amount of professional slopestyle/freeride mountain bikers that the jumps seemingly produced.
 The early days of international slopestyle competition were dominated by many of Aptos’ residents including Tyler’s older brother, Cam McCaul.